XIVRolladeck/XIVRolladeckPlugin/README.md

-# XIVRolladeck Plugin
+# XIV Rolladeck Plugin

 **See who's spinning in Eorzea right now — and get there without ever leaving the game.**

-XIVRolladeck is a Dalamud plugin that brings the [XIV Rolladeck](https://xivrolladeck.com) DJ and venue directory directly into Final Fantasy XIV.
+XIV Rolladeck is a Dalamud plugin that brings the [XIV Rolladeck](https://xivrolladeck.com) DJ and venue directory directly into Final Fantasy XIV.
 Track your favourite DJs, browse open venues, and save housing addresses for one-click teleporting.

 ---